viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\UG480_fig_2-5.png" title=""  width="650">

 We see in the picture that in the unipolar mode the current to the capacitor is going through two internal resistances R<sub>MUX</sub>.
 In bipolar mode, two capacitors are used and the current into them is going through a single internal resistances R<sub>MUX</sub>.
 R<sub>MUX</sub> is the resistance of the analog multiplexer circuit inside the Zynq XADC.
-Please note that the value of R<sub>MUX</sub> for a dedicated analog input is different from the R<sub>MUX</sub> of the auxilirary inputs.
+Please note that the value of R<sub>MUX</sub> for a dedicated analog input is different from the R<sub>MUX</sub> of the auxiliary inputs.

 Xilinx is giving us in the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Analog-Inputs) [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2) for calculating acquisition time in unipolar mode:
 $$t_{ACQ} = 9 \times ( R_{MUX} + R_{MUX} ) \times C_{SAMPLE}$$